cloudflare/cloudflare-docs/content/page-shield/how-it-works/_index.md

 Since the script and connection lists are based on sampling, there may be a small delay between deploying a script and having its data displayed in Page Shield's dashboards.

 Enterprise customers with a paid add-on have access to additional classification mechanisms based on threat feeds to determine if a script, or a connection made by a script, is malicious.
-For more information, refer to [Detecting malicious scripts and connections](#).
+For more information, refer to [Malicious script and connection detection](/page-shield/how-it-works/malicious-script-detection/).

 ## Positive security model using policies